Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 They have one mission in life: to seek and find a gut in which to reproduce.

-And for you, that means diarrhea, dehydration and other non-fun issues to deal with on a backpacking trip if you play host to one of these invaders.
+And for your gut, that means unrelenting and sometimes explosive diarrhea, pain, dehydration and other non-fun issues to deal with on a backpacking trip if you play host to one of these invaders.

 Sometimes all it takes is 10 little organisms, or a few cysts, to knock you out for days.